OFCCP COVID-19 Response

 Extensions and Adjustments

-OFCCP will continue its compliance reviews, focused reviews, and complaint investigations, but in lieu of physical on-sites, OFCCP will maximize use of every alternative resource available, such as WebEx, Skype, and phones to conduct interviews and complete our evaluations.
+OFCCP will continue its compliance evaluations and complaint investigations, but in lieu of physical on-sites, OFCCP will maximize use of every alternative resource available, such as WebEx, Skype, and phones to conduct interviews and complete our evaluations.

-If contractors are experiencing difficulty in having their employees accessible during a review or experiencing any other challenges related to the health crisis, OFCCP will remain flexible by coordinating with them and providing reasonable extensions where needed.
+OFCCP is no longer granting an automatic 30-day COVID-19 extension to submit information requested in the Scheduling Letter and Itemized Listing, but if contractors are experiencing difficulty in having their employees accessible during an evaluation or experiencing any other challenges related to the health crisis, OFCCP will remain flexible by coordinating with them and providing reasonable extensions where needed.
 Contractors and complainants should reach out to their local OFCCP point of contact to check the status of open evaluations and investigations.

 National Interest Exemption